rob-nickel/FunScripts/README.md

 ### Connect 4 in Go
 A 2 player game of Connect 4 using user input.

+### Connect 4 in Python vs the Computer
+A 1 player game of Connect 4 against the computer.

 ### Tic-Tac-Toe in Python
 A simple 2 player game of Tic-Tac-Toe using user input.